Shashwat9720/MSENGAGE22_RS/README.md

 II) Extract song_data and triplets_file rar files in same directory as Project_final.py python script

 III) Open Project_final.py python script and run the file.

 IV)Following this use the IP address in the output terminal of your IDE or use local host IP address http://127.0.0.1:5000/

-IV)Now you shall find yourself on the landing page to proceed further you can take two steps a)Go to Register and make an account for yourself after this visit login page and fill in your credentials
+V)Now you shall find yourself on the landing page to proceed further you can take two steps a)Go to Register and make an account for yourself after this visit login page and fill in your credentials

     or